PistonDevelopers/meta/README.md

 }
 ```

-### How does it work?
+### Bootstrapping

+When the meta language changes, bootstrapping is used to host old meta syntax in the new meta syntax.
+Here is how it works:

-1. Piston-Meta contains composable rules that can parse most human readable text formats.
+1. Piston-Meta contains composable rules that can parse many human readable text formats.
 2. Piston-Meta knows how to parse and convert to its own rules, known as "bootstrapping".
 3. Therefore, you can tell Piston-Meta how to parse other text formats using a meta language!
+4. Including the text format describing how to parse its own syntax, which generates equivalent rules to the ones hard coded in Rust.
+5. New versions of the meta language can describe older versions to keep backwards compatibility, by changing the self syntax slightly, so it can read an older version of itself.